HaseefMi/HaseefMi/README.md

 - 💻 My favorite technologies and languages include JavaScript, Python, React, Django, TensorFlow, Scikit-learn, and Keras.
 - 📚 I have Professional Certificates from Meta in Front End Development & Meta in Back End Development
 - 🌴 I am currently enrolled in Professional Certfications for Senior React Development & IBM AI/ML Certifcation
-- 🌟 I’m always eager to collaborate and network with fellow web developers and AI enthusiasts.
-Let’s connect and create something amazing together!
+- 🌟 I’m always eager to collaborate and network.
+I'm also willing to take on any freelancing work as well!
 <!---
 HaseefMi/HaseefMi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.